vickiheart/vickitan.com/README.md

 npm run build
 ```

-This will generate a folder called 'build' in the folder that your website code lives.
+This will generate a folder called 'public' in the folder that your website code lives.

 #### Copying over contents of build to AWS
 This is a static site with resources living in an Amazon S3 bucket.